 Support At Our Clinic

-The best path for you will naturally be the focus of your consultant.
-From decisions on a treatment plan and medication, to advice on diet, or different approaches to oral hygiene.
+The best path for you will be the focus of your consultant.
+From decisions on treatment and medication, to advice on diet, or different approaches to oral hygiene.

 For those cases and in others, regular monitoring makes sense.
 To alleviate flare ups before they become too much and because there may be a risk of mouth cancer developing in affected areas.

 Our staff are here to help and arrange the best support, short and long term.
-You are welcome to get in touch with our London clinic at any time.
+You are welcome to get in touch with our Harley Street clinic at any time.